GoogleChrome/ip-protection/README.md

     - Measuring ad effectiveness
     - Collection of user data for ads, commerce or marketing related activities

     These business purposes have been selected because they indicate a heightened risk that an embedded domain could have a business incentive to collect users’ activity across sites for commercial purposes.

   OR
   - The domain collects user or device information in a way that appears likely to support re-identification of users or devices across contexts.
-<br><br>

 While the criteria should be seen as largely stable and durable, the MDL itself is subject to ongoing evolution and change.
 This is driven by the refinement of detection mechanisms and the dynamic emergence and disappearance of domains that meet these criteria.